-Sewage ejector or grinder pumps are commonly used in residential [company-state-longer] home basements, outdoor pits, or commercial buildings because the main sewage line is higher than the plumbing pipes.
+Sewage ejector or grinder pumps are commonly used in residential Arizona home basements, outdoor pits, or commercial buildings because the main sewage line is higher than the plumbing pipes.
 Contrary to popular belief, not all sewage pumps grind up the waste.
-Instead they pump the solids by velocity with an impeller.
+Instead, they pump the solids by the velocity with an impeller.
 Some impellers can break up the waste but it will not be finely ground up.

 Sewage Ejector Pumps

 A sewage ejector pump, which is ideal for most residential applications, will only need to pump up to 20 feet of lift to a gravity sewer.
 A typical sewage pump installation is when there is a bathroom located in a basement that gets pumped to a gravity line which is connected to the gravity sewer or septic system.
 Sewage ejector pumps cost less than true grinder pumps.

 True grinder pumps will actually shred the sewage and then pump it through the pipe.
 The main benefit of using a grinder pump is that paper and other debris that get flushed down the toilet are ground down to help flow through the sewage system more efficiently and not cause clogs in the pipes.

 These are powerful pumps, and until recently most sewage grinder pumps have only been available for commercial use but are now available for residential usage.
 Grinder pumps are usually installed where the sewer is a long distance from the home or there is a high vertical lift of more than 20 feet or so.